Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and causing problems, give Air-Right Energy Design a call at 703-260-1148.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.